 - Following the conclusion of the match, media members must clear the field as soon as possible.
 Photographers/videographers may not enter the field of play or follow players during post-game activities.

 Post-Game Player/Coach Access

 - Per the MLS Media Access Policy after a reasonable waiting period, defined as 15 minutes after the completion of the match, the home and visiting locker room areas will be opened to all accredited media with immediate access.

 - A formal press conference with the Orlando City head coach will take place immediately following the final whistle in the Media Room.
 The away team head coach will be available to speak with media in the visiting locker room area.

 - Approved video-recorded interviews post-match in the locker room will take place approximately 15 minutes after the final whistle.
-Members of the media not recording video may be asked to slightly alter their standing position to allow for approved video recordings of the interview.

 - Media availability will be held approximately 15 minutes following the final whistle in the Media Room with the Orlando Pride head coach and player(s).
 There is no locker room availability for media under any circumstances.